G2xDezignz/reportportal/README.md

 Role-based access summary:
 - Admins maintain users, company names, and report categories.
 New reports added by admins are automatically available.
-- Asset Managers can add/edit/delete user accounts of Investors only.
+- Asset Managers can add/edit/delete user accounts of Investors only; can view all reports and add new reports.
 New reports added are marked as 'Pending' to be approved by admins.
 - Accounting can view all reports and add new reports.
 New reports added are marked as 'Pending' to be approved by admins.
 - Executives can view all reports.
 - Investors can only view assigned reports.